 (2) Drugs for the treatment of infertility;

-(3) Non-compounded injectable drugs not intended for self-administration;
+(3) Non-compounded parenteral drugs not intended for self-administration;

 (4) Drugs used to aid in smoking cessation;